MansoorMajeed/archived-esc.sh-hugo/content/blog/2015-08-29-how-to-install-and-use-google-chrome-on-kali-linux-2-0.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2015-08-29T19:55:37Z
+date: "2015-08-29T19:55:37Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "how-to-install-and-use-google-chrome-on-kali-linux-2-0"
+title: How to install and use Google Chrome on Kali Linux 2.0
-title = "How to install and use Google Chrome on Kali Linux 2.0"
+url: how-to-install-and-use-google-chrome-on-kali-linux-2-0

-+++
+---

 Kali Linux 2.0 is here, which most of us love already.
 Also, we love Google Chrome, but these two ( Kali Linux 2.0 and Google chrome ) does not work well ( except when you do it right ).
 Today I will show you how to properly install google chrome on Kali Linux.